Visiting a corn maze at a Metro Vancouver or Fraser Valley farm is a fun way to spend time with family and celebrate the fall and harvest season.

 Maan Farms’ address is 790 McKenzie Road.
 It’s a short drive from the Abbotsford Costco and about 10 minutes east of the Abbotsford International Airport.

-In 2022 Maan Farms had four Haunted Attractions, including their Haunted Corn Maze.
-The maze’s theme last year was Slaughterhouse, so there were flesh-eating pigs following guests through the maze.
-Maan Farms also had an Enchanted Corn Maze for younger kids.
+In 2023 Maan Farms had three Haunted Attractions, including its Haunted Corn Maze.
+The maze’s theme was Slaughterhouse, which was the same as in 2022.
+Maan Farms also has a separate Enchanted Corn Maze for younger kids and families.

 More About Maan Farms

-See our page about Maan Farms for more information about the farm and its seasonal events, or click Maan Farms Pumpkin Patch & Corn Maze for details about their kid-friendly activities.
-To learn more about their haunted attraction for older fright seekers, see our article about the Haunted Corn Maze.
+See our page about Maan Farms for more information about the farm and its seasonal events, or click Maan Farms Pumpkin Patch & Corn Maze for details about its kid-friendly activities.
+To learn more about the farm’s haunted attraction for older fright seekers, see our article about the Haunted Corn Maze.

 Taves Family Farm

-Along with their pumpkin patch and other farm activities, Taves Family Farms & Applebarn is home to the Corn Quest Maze which is a good-sized maze that includes a fun mystery element.
+Along with its pumpkin patch and other farm activities, Taves Family Farms & Applebarn is home to the Corn Quest Maze which is a good-sized maze that includes a fun mystery element.

-Taves Applebarn’s address is 333 Gladwin Road which is just a 5-minute drive from Maan Farms.
+Taves Applebarn’s address is 333 Gladwin Road which is just a five-minute drive from Maan Farms.
 (Note: Taves Family Farms is a series of farms owned by the same organization.
-The Applebarn is the farm location where they host their kid-friendly activities.)
+The Applebarn is the farm location where the kid-friendly activities are hosted.)

-When purchased online, Super Fun Passes to the farm in the fall of 2022 were about $25 on weekends and about $22 on weekdays.
-Children ages 2 and under got in for free.
+When purchased online, Super Fun Passes to the farm in the fall of 2023 were about $25 on weekends and about $22 on weekdays.
+Children ages 2 and under were admitted for free.

-The large mystery maze at Taves Farm was open daily in September and October along with many of their other fall attractions.
-Up until Halloween last year, the farm was open from 9:30 am until 5:30 pm.
+The large mystery maze at Taves Farm was open daily in September and October along with many of the farm’s other fall attractions.
+Up until Halloween in 2023, the farm was open from 9:30 am until 5:30 pm.

 See the Taves Family Farm & Applebarn page for more information.